Maryland Attorneys Help with Workers’ Compensation Benefits for Healthcare Workers

 - Medical benefits: Coverage of any medical expenses like doctor visits, physical therapy, hospitalization, medication, crutches or splints, etc.

 - Vocational services: When an injury prevents you from returning to your original job, these benefits entitle you to services that assist you in finding alternate work.

 - Death benefits: If a healthcare employee is fatally injured, his or her spouse or dependent can file for death benefits, which include coverage of funeral expenses and a percentage of the employee’s earnings.

 If you’re injured on the job, you must initiate the claims process as soon as possible.
 You can’t be compensated for your medical care if you file your claim late or incorrectly.
 The workers’ compensation process is complex, and if everything isn’t done to the letter, your claim may be denied.
 A skilled workers’ compensation attorney can assure you that everything is filed correctly and on time.

 Contact our Maryland workers’ compensation law firm for help with your claim

-At Plaxen & Adler, P.A., our workers’ compensation attorneys are here to help you when you’re injured on the job.
+At Plaxen Adler Muncy, P.A., our workers’ compensation attorneys are here to help you when you’re injured on the job.
 We understand the risks involved with healthcare work in Maryland, and we want to help you if your claim is denied or if you feel you’re not getting the amount of compensation you deserve.
 Our legal team will fight for you.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.